grab/engineering-blog/_posts/2018-03-01-experiment-chat-booking-cancellations.md

   <small class="post-image-caption">Figure 5 - Cancellation rates consistently dropped in all the experimented cities</small>
 </div>

-Another key observation was that while the *average number of messages per booking exchanged* between a Passenger and Driver-Partner was higher in the Control groups, cancellations still decreased in comparison to the Treatment groups.
+Another key observation was that while the *average number of messages per booking exchanged* between a passenger and driver-partner was higher in the Control groups, cancellations still decreased in comparison to the Treatment groups.
 This showed us that quality, not quantity, of engagement through chat was the real metric mover.
 When we sent a clear directed question to the passengers, we were able to solicit a quick and meaningful response which made the conversation and the pick-up experience more efficient.

 ## Conclusion

 Through these experiments and product enhancements, Grab is dedicated to making the experience on our platform more human-centric and context-specific.
-This is why we build hyper-local products like GrabChat which not only helps our Indonesian Driver-Partners save hundreds in call and SMS costs but also allows our chat-loving Filipino Passengers to talk carefree!
+This is why we build hyper-local products like GrabChat which not only helps our Indonesian driver-partners save hundreds in call and SMS costs but also allows our chat-loving Filipino passengers to talk carefree!

 The process is scientific, iterative and often born out of the simplest of ideas - in this case, making people talk more to improve the booking experience.